Empathy, respect and compassion are essential for fully comprehending the complexities of the young people we work with every day.

-Many young people you will work with in youth justice have a history of trauma, abuse and neglect and can demonstrate violent and challenging behaviour.
+If you work in youth justice, you must be aware of and sympathetic to the complex array of factors that can influence a person's actions and mental state.
+Many young people in the youth justice system have a history of trauma, abuse and neglect and can present violent and challenging behaviour.

 - Childhood abuse and neglect

 - Substance abuse

 - Mental illness

 - Lack of family and social supports, and